microsoft/BotFramework-WebChat/docs/HOOKS.md

 useScrollTo(): (position: ScrollPosition, options: ScrollOptions) => void

 type ScrollOptions {
-  behavior: 'auto' | 'smooth'
+  behavior: 'auto' | 'smooth';
 }

 type ScrollPosition {
+  activityID: string;
-  scrollTop: number
+  scrollTop: number;
 }
 ```
 <!-- prettier-ignore-end -->

 This hook will return a function that, when called, will scroll the transcript to the specific scroll position.
+If both `activityID` and `scrollTop` is specified, `scrollTop` will be preferred since it gives higher precision.

 If `options` is passed with `behavior` set to `smooth`, it will smooth-scrolling to the scroll position.
 Otherwise, it will jump to the scroll position instantly.